Radial Oscillations of Neutron Stars with Vector-Induced Scalar Hair: Radial oscillations and numerical analysis

 \section{Radial oscillations and numerical analysis}

-In this section, we investigate the radial perturbations of neutron stars within a subclass of SVT theories, focusing on the dynamics of both the scalar field and matter sector.
+In this section, we investigate the radial perturbations of neutron stars, focusing on the dynamics of both the scalar field and matter sector.
 In the previous section, we identify two decoupled propagating degrees of freedom, allowing us to analyze scalar field and matter perturbations independently.